Psychopomp (album)

 Psychopomp is the debut studio album by Japanese Breakfast, the solo musical project of Michelle Zauner of Little Big League.
-The album was released in the U.S. through Yellow K Records on April 1, 2016, and internationally through Dead Oceans on September 19, 2016.
+The album was released in the U.S. through Yellow K Records on April 1, 2016, and re-released internationally through Dead Oceans on August 19, 2016.

 Background

 Michelle Zauner fronted the Philadelphian emo band Little Big League from 2011 until 2014, when she returned to her hometown of Eugene, Oregon, where her mother had been diagnosed with cancer.

 While tending to her family in Oregon, Zauner began recording solo music as a self-meditative and "instant-gratification" feeling and because she found she had more to say after Tropical Jinx, the 2014 studio album by Little Big League.
 The work led to Psychopomp, published under her project Japanese Breakfast.
 Zauner said she chose the name "Japanese Breakfast" to juxtapose Asian exoticism and American culture.
-Psychopomp is named after the creature of the same name which Zauner learned about in an essay by Swiss psychiatrist Carl Jung.
+Psychopomp is named after the creature of the same name, which Zauner learned of in an essay by Swiss psychiatrist Carl Jung.

 Zauner described the debut album as quite "dark and heavy-handed", although she had a desire to make the music urgent and "sonically upbeat."
 In the album, she discusses regret of not being there with her mother and her decision to get married before her mother went into a coma.

+The album's cover features a photograph of Zauner's mother in her twenties, left, with an old friend in Seoul, Zauner wrote in her 2021 memoir Crying in H Mart.

-Zauner, whose mother was Korean and her father American Jewish, has said she hopes that her work can help persuade more Asian Americans to get involved in music.
+Zauner, whose mother was Korean and her father Jewish American, has said she hopes that her work can help persuade more Asian Americans to get involved in music.